Evaluating the Feasibility of Business Opportunities

 Managing risk is a function of controlling the factors that contribute to possible losses against the investment.
 Feasibility analysis is a risk-management tool because it helps the entrepreneur identify the risk factors involved in the project.
 Other risk management tools are those practices that contribute to consistent quality and safety of the product being sold or that contribute to a low unit cost of production.

-The feasibility analyst might ask the following questions:
+The feasibility analyst might ask these questions:

 Risk control is the utilization of systems that minimize the effect of a negative occurrence.